 Key providers with explicit IP rotation features include PureVPN IP Rotator/IP Shuffle, Ivacy VPN IP Shuffle, and Surfshark IP Rotate.
 Some others offer similar behavior via automatic server switching.
 NordVPN and ExpressVPN don’t advertise a dedicated rotation feature but can provide frequent IP changes with server switching.

 Yes, IP rotation is legal in most regions.
 It’s a privacy tool used to reduce tracking.
 Always use rotation within the law and respect the terms of service of websites and services you access.
-Is super vpn reliable the truth about this free vpn and what to use instead for safer internet in 2025
+Best vpn for efootball 2026 smooth gameplay low ping and global access

 Will rotating IPs slow down my connection?